ccdmb/predector/docs/running.md

 ### Profiles and configuration

-Nextflow uses configuration files to specify how many cpus or RAM a task can use, or whether to use a SLURM scheduler on a supercomputing cluster etc.
+Nextflow uses configuration files to specify how many CPUs or RAM a task can use, or whether to use a SLURM scheduler on a supercomputing cluster etc.
 You can also use these config files to provide parameters.

-To select different configurations, you can either use one of the preset "profiles", or you can provide your own nextflow config files to the `-config` parameter <https://www.nextflow.io/docs/latest/config.html>.
+To select different configurations, you can either use one of the preset "profiles", or you can provide your own Nextflow config files to the `-config` parameter <https://www.nextflow.io/docs/latest/config.html>.
 This enables you to tune the number of CPUs used per task etc to your own computing system.

 #### Profiles

-We have several available profiles that configure where to find software, cpu, memory etc.
+We have several available profiles that configure where to find software, CPU, memory etc.

 | type     | profile     | description                                                                                                                                                                |
 |----------|-------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|